Vianvolaeus/VVtools/README.md

 ## Update check / auto update

 Thanks to the lovely [blender-addon-updater module by CGCookie](https://github.com/CGCookie/blender-addon-updater), the addon has update checks, versioning and user-enabled Auto-Update.
+In the Preferences panel, you can check for updates and install different releases from this Github repo - if a new version comes out, you'll be able to install it from within Blender!